 To make a deposit over the telephone using your credit card, call the CatCard Office at 406-994-2273 or the Residence Life Cashier at 406-994-2942.
-Once you’re on campus, you can also deposit money on your CatCard at the Cashiers window located in the Hedges Complex.
+Once you’re on campus, you can also deposit money on your CatCard at the Cashier's Office (located in Johnstone Center).
 Visit the Cat Card homepage to deposit money online with your credit card.

 Is my CatCard used to gain access to my hall?

 You will need your CatCard to get into your building between 10pm and 7am every day.
-The North Hedges Suites are locked down 24 hours a day, thus students need their CatCard at all times to enter.
+The Headwaters Complex, Hapner Hall, and Langford Hall have restricted access 24 hours a day, thus students need their CatCard at all times to enter.